The Foundation mainly supports research projects and education related to the social sciences.

 Research funded by the Marianne and Marcus Wallenberg Foundation must be published with open access, i.e. published articles must be archived in open searchable databases.
+The respective university's rules apply to open access.
 Extra costs for open access may be included as a direct cost in the application.

 Processing of personal data

 Please observe the following for requisitions: